julioccmoura/Multi-stage-attention-u-net-for-fundus-imaging-segmentation/README.md

 These datasets were split in train and test datasets and trained during 50 epochs.
 To prevent overfitting, it was performed drop-out and early stopping.
 The results were evaluated in terms of Dice (F1)-score, accuracy, precision, recall and specificity.

 An overview the results as well evaluation metrics and losses are shown in the Results section.
-For a more detailed view of individual results, assess the results folder (including alson ROC).
+For a more detailed view of individual results assess outputs/DATASET folders (it also includes ROC curves).

 # How to use:
 - After the download/clone set the work directory to the project folder.